-2.7.1 Pollett's 1824 map (GMCRO E17/210/167) shows a discontinuous boundary (NTSMR 52910) to the north and east of the Stag House, on Park Moor.
+2.7.1 Pollett's 1824 map (GMCRO E17/210/167) (Figs 27 and 30) shows a discontinuous boundary (NTSMR 52910) to the north and east of the Stag House, on Park Moor.
 This survey established that it extended towards, and was apparently cut by, the Park boundary, before continuing south from the present Park wall to enclose a small hillock.
-The continuation does not appear to relate to present the field system on the Sponds, which was largely created in the 1770s (Banks 1993 Appendix A) and the boundary is not shown on the tithe map of 1850 (GMCRO E17/210/30), implying that it had fallen out of use by that date.
+The continuation does not appear to relate to the present field system on the Sponds, which was largely created in the 1770s (Banks 1993 Appendix A) and the boundary is not shown on the tithe map of 1850 (GMCRO E17/210/30), implying that it had fallen out of use by that date.
 It would thus appear to be of relatively early date, and it seems reasonable to suggest that it in fact formed part of an enclosure around the original Stag House, implying contemporaneity.
 It seems likely that on Park Moor boundaries have remained little changed since the 1686 survey, adding weight to the suggestion that the Stag House, or an earlier building on the same site, was of early date.
 Indeed, a painting of Lyme Park executed around 1660-70 shows a building in the same place as the present Stag House, which was presumably the 'castle on the moors' referred to by several authors (Marshall 1982, 135).
-There is a possibility that the site was rebuilt as there is a payment recorded in 1728 for '...Stone gott and used at the new tower on Park Moore as per receipt...'
-(Banks 1993 Appendix A).
-However, it is also possible that this refers to the Lantern as there is a reference in the following year (1729) of payment for stone for '...136 load of Wall Stone used in the Foundations on th[e] South Front, att the new Lanth[orn] on Cader-browe'.
+There is a possibility that the site was rebuilt as there is a payment recorded in 1728 for "...
+Stone gott and used at the new tower on Park Moore as per receipt..."
+(Banks